About the programme

 The application process is carried out in two stages as follows:

-Based on the academic work load of VUM students, they usually realize Erasmus+ mobility for placement between June and September within the compulsory summer industry placement intergrated in the curricula of VUM.
-All students who meet the eligibility requirements, have been selected by an employer and who have provided a Europass CV within the indicated deadline will be invited for an interview within 2 weeks after submission of the application documents.
+Based on the academic workload of VUM students, they usually realize Erasmus+ mobility for placement between June and September within the compulsory summer industry placement integrated into the curricula of VUM.
+All students who meet the eligibility requirements have been selected by an employer and who have provided a Europass CV and Application Form within the indicated deadline will be invited for an interview within 2 weeks after submission of the application documents.

-Second stage: Interview with representatives of VUM Erasmus+ Office and VUM Career Center
+Second stage: Interview with representatives of VUM International Mobility Office

 For mobility for placement the following selection criteria are being implemented:

 - Motivation for participation in the Erasmus+ programme, good knowledge of its rules and demonstrated readiness to act in compliance with them